stewartrowley/CSE212-Final/2-set.md

 def(set_work):
     '''
     Create a set of items and demonstrate how you can use these operations to create a menu system.
     Where the user can input what they want to know about the set.
+Show that you can manipulate the set and see how it works.
 Hint use a while loop to show and display your menu.

     '''